Do all men need prostate cancer screening?

 Around the time you turn 40, you can have a discussion with your primary care provider about if and when you should begin screening for prostate cancer.
 The decision to screen for prostate cancer is an individual one based on factors such as age, health history, family history, symptoms and each person’s individual risk factors.

-For men who decide to participate in a prostate screening, screenings typically occur during ages 55 to 69.
+For men who decide to participate in a prostate screening, screenings typically occur between the ages of 55 and 69.

 What is the prostate cancer screening process?